giumorena/TAASS-2324_artigianato/README.md

 ## Description
 This application allows
 - **Everyone**
-  - To **search** for stores based on multiple search criteria (name, category, region, province,city)
+  - To **search** for stores based on multiple search criteria (name, category, region, province, city)
   - To view **information** about a store (name, description, owners, contacts, addresses)
   - To view **comments** posted by users related to a store
   - To view a **sampler** with the most significant products sold in a store